Okada bets to win with fine dining and casinos

 Through subsidiary K.O.
 Dining Group, established in 2011 to spearhead Universal’s investment in restaurants, Okada has also opened a 10,000-bottle wine cellar in the Hong Kong complex, stocking vintages that include wine auction darlings Domaine de la Romanee-Conti and Chateau Lafite Rothschild.

-The wine cellar, decorated with light panelled wood and encased in a large glass room in the centre of the complex, is only accessible by passing through electronic security.
+The wine cellar, decorated with light paneled wood and encased in a large glass room in the center of the complex, is only accessible by passing through electronic security.

 Shares in Universal have lost nearly a quarter of their value since January, when Okada made the accusations against Wynn.